json-schema-org/community/slack/readme.md

 Contents:

-`greeting`:A text file containing the welcome message sent to users who join our Slack server.
+`greeting`: A text file containing the welcome message sent to users who join our Slack server.

 `other channels`: A text file providing information about some of our Slack server's channels.